veganmosfet/Solar_Cybersecurity_Requirements/README.md

 1. User authentication on the cloud platform may be based on Multi-Factor-Authentication.
 2. Password minimum entropy shall be enforced.
 3. Session tokens shall have enough entropy.
 Json Web Tokens may be used.
-4. Session tokens shall be invalidated after a predefined time.
+4. Session tokens shall have a limited lifetime.
 5. Session tokens shall be invalidated as soon as a user logs off.

 ### Device Side Authentication